Financing for equity in higher education

 Accommodation

 The 1995 Higher Education Act states that students are entitled to use student dormitories and canteens.
 Institutions receive budget subsidies to lower rents and meal prices, and they set detailed rules for allocation and preferential rates in their internal regulations.
-Students from vulnerable groups including orphans, students with long-term disabilities, those raised under child-protection measures, and mothers with young children are entitled to reduced dormitory rents and deposits, usually paying only 30 percent of the standard rate throughout the year.
+Students from vulnerable groups including orphans, students with long-term disabilities, those raised under child-protection measures, and mothers with young children may receive preferential accommodation conditions and reduced dormitory rents according to institutional rules supported by state subsidies.
+Additional investments have been directed toward the renovation and modernization of student dormitories, including projects financed through European Union funds and national recovery programmes.

 Textbooks